 Your rights regarding your security deposit are protected by UK law.
 Knowing what these are will make it easier to reclaim your security deposit when you move.

-• The maximum deposit your landlord can ask for is up to 5 weeks’ rent if the rent for the year is less than £50,000 OR up to 6 weeks’ rent if the rent for the year is £50,000 or more
+- The maximum deposit your landlord can ask for is up to 5 weeks’ rent if the rent for the year is less than £50,000 OR up to 6 weeks’ rent if the rent for the year is £50,000 or more.

 Take photos when you move in and out

-You can protect your security deposit by taking photos of the property when you move in and out.
+Protect your security deposit by taking photos of the property when you move in and out.

 Before you move in any furniture, take photos of any existing damage at the property.
 Look for scrapes and scuffs, missing hardware or any other damage that might require repair.